iopkelvin/askdarcel-api/README.md

 This project exposes the API endpoints for supporting the askdarcel-web project, which is built using a Ruby on Rails API Server

-## Docker-based Development Set-up Instructions (Recommended)
+## Docker-based Development Environment (Recommended)

 ### Requirements

 Docker Community Edition (CE) >= 17.06
 Docker Compose >= 1.18

-Follow the [Docker installation instructions](https://www.docker.com/products/overview) for your OS.
+Download and install the version of [Docker for your OS](https://www.docker.com/community-edition#/download).

 ### Set up the project